Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Generalization to systems with bursty protein synthesis

-In the presence of feedback loops, it is almost impossible to find the analytic expressions of $C(t)$ and $G(\omega)$.
-To compare the oscillations in the switching ODE and SDE models, we simulate the trajectories of the two models so that they share the same mean field dynamics and then use them to estimate their power spectrums and oscillation efficiencies (Fig. \ref{comparison}).
-Based on our simulations, stochastic bifurcations take place in both models.
-To our surprise, we find that the critical value $\tilde u_c$ for oscillations in the switching SDE model is always smaller than $u_c$, suggesting that the switching SDE model needs a smaller feedback strength $u$ to generate robust oscillations.
-To see this, we illustrate the trajectories and power spectrums of the two models at the critical value $u_c$ in Fig. \ref{comparison}(a)-(c).
-It is clear that the switching ODE model has a monotonic power spectrum and oscillations are not observed, while the switching SDE model has a non-monotonic power spectrum and displays apparent oscillations.
-This reveals that random translational bursts are expected to boost the occurrence and border the region of stochastic oscillations, although the bursting kinetics gives rise to larger gene expression noise \cite{paulsson2005models}.
-A reasonable explanation for this counterintuitive result is that a single burst will drive the protein abundance to jump from a low to a much higher value.
-Once the burst occurs, the gene will switch rapidly from the active to the inactive state and then the protein abundance will decay to a lower value again to finish a cycle.
-Therefore, random bursts play an important role in prolonging the cycle times and enhancing the robustness of stochastic oscillations (Fig. \ref{comparison}(b)).
-To reinforce the above results, we depict the efficiencies of the two models in Fig. \ref{comparison}(d).
-Under the model parameters chosen, the critical value for the switching SDE model is only $0.3u_c$ and for a fixed feedback strength $u$, the switching SDE model possesses a much higher efficiency.
-Stochasticity increasing the regime of oscillations has been discussed earlier in \cite{vellela2010}.
+Fig. \ref{comparison}(c) illustrates the typical trajectories for the two models when $u = u_c$.
+It is clear that oscillations fail to be observed at the critical value $u_c$ for the hybrid ODE model, while the hybrid SDE model displays much more apparent oscillations.
+To reinforce this result, we depict the oscillatory efficiencies of the two models in Fig. \ref{comparison}(d) as a function of the negative feedback strength $u$.
+Under the parameters chosen, the critical value in the bursty case is only $0.6u_c$, and for a fixed feedback strength $u$, the hybrid SDE model possesses a much higher efficiency.
+All these results reveal that burstiness in protein production is expected to boost the occurrence and broaden the region of stochastic oscillations, while it gives rise to larger gene expression noise \cite{paulsson2005models}.
+A reasonable explanation for this counterintuitive result is that a single burst will drive the protein abundance to jump from a low to a much higher level.
+This helps the system transition more easily from the stable region for the active gene state to the unstable region, as illustrated in Fig. \ref{hysteresis}(b).
+Once a burst occurs, the gene will switch rapidly from the active to the inactive state and then the protein abundance will decay to a lower level again to finish a cycle.
+Hence protein bursting plays an important role in prolonging the cycle times and enhancing the robustness of oscillations (Fig. \ref{comparison}(c)).
+We emphasize that while bursting promotes oscillations in our model, it may destroy oscillations in other systems --- it has been shown that burstiness may either promote or destroy oscillations in more complex networks involving autocatalysis, trimerization, and feedback loops \cite{toner2013effects}.